 Stay in Scotland in style in The Five Turrets, an extraordinary historic holiday home in the Scottish Borders.
 There's a dramatic triple height living space, four bedrooms comfortably sleeping eight people, turrets, log burner and gorgeous views.
-Recommended by The Times, The Sunday Times and Sawday's.
+Recommended by The Times, The Sunday Times, Cosmopolitan and Sawday's.

 The Five Turrets is a stylish self catering holiday home with fairytale castle good looks, set in a B-listed property at the heart of the Scottish Borders.

 The luxury townhouse was named by The Sunday Times as one of the UK's top 25 self catering holiday cottages and featured by The Times in its selection of the best Scottish hideaways.
-It is currently offering a money-back guarantee for future bookings to offer reassurance to guests concerned about Covid-19 travel restrictions.
+Cosmopolitan described it as a "fairytale miniature castle". praised its Insta-clout and told readers "you’ll fall in love with the exterior, but prepare to be blown away by the inside too.
+The Five Turrets is currently offering a money-back guarantee for future bookings to offer reassurance to guests concerned about Covid-19 travel restrictions.

 Step inside and prepare to be bowled over by an extraordinary blend of style and substance and enough space to comfortably accommodate eight people in four big bedrooms.

 The heart of the comprehensively refurbished home is the unique triple height living space, with sofas arranged around a fabulous wood burning stove, a huge dining table set up to provide commanding views over the stunning Ettrick valley and an open kitchen to captivate the keenest cook.

 An oak and glass stair leads up to the mezzanine library, stocked with hundreds of books, more sofas and a smart 49 inch TV connected to the free speedy broadband available in every room.